Cite this

 2.6.1 Conditional entropy

-Once again, we start with an example in the point-wise case, where the information gained by learning the outcome of a random event \(\mathrm{X}\) after already knowing the outcome of a second random event \(\mathrm{Y}=y\) is:
+As before, we start with the point-wise case.
+The information gained by learning the outcome of \(\mathrm{X}\) after already knowing \(\mathrm{Y}=y\) is:

 \[\begin{aligned} \log \frac{1}{p(x \mid y)} \end{aligned}\]